Android 15 in comparison to Android 14

 Smoother App Minimizing

-Always-On Display Tiny Tweaks
+Always-On Display Tiny Tweaks,

-Settings Menu Micro-Animations
+Settings Menu Micro-Animation

-Brightness Slider Gets a 50% Marker
+Brightness Slider gets a 50% Marker

-This is probably the most useful small addition.
+This is probably the best small addition.

 Features in Beta That Didn’t Make the Final Cut (Sadly)

-✔ Lock Screen Widgets (Pixel Tablet Only)
+Lock Screen Widgets (Pixel Tablet Only) Fourth.

 Google: Add this to phones.
 Please.